 Peter Moore is a writer and journalist who has worked in Madrid and London.
 Born in Staffordshire in the early eighties, he read history and sociology at Durham University where he was arts editor of the student newspaper, Palatinate.
 He lives in London and teaches creative writing at City University.

 Peter’s interest is historical conflict and the rapidly changing society of the early nineteenth century.
 His first book, Damn His Blood, is a reconstruction of a double murder in rural Worcestershire at the height of the Napoleonic Wars and was published Chatto in June 2012.
-Peter’s next book will be The Invention of Weather, the story of the discovery of the science of weather forecasts, and will be published in May 2015 by Chatto (Random House) in the UK and by Farrar, Strauss and Giroux in North America.
+Peter’s next book will be The Weather Experiment, the story of the discovery of the science of weather forecasts, and will be published in May 2015 by Chatto (Random House) in the UK and by Farrar, Strauss and Giroux in North America.

 Associate's name: Laura Williams